 Implementation

-Implementing a schedule optimization tool would demand a more in depth analysis of stakeholders, costs, operation parameters, and other constraints (e.g. fuel due to shortage).
-This would allow to set an optimized strategy to improve the level of service in the long-term, including the benefits of purchasing certain equipment.
+Implementing a schedule optimization tool would demand a more in-depth analysis of stakeholders, costs, operation parameters, and other constraints (e.g. fuel due to shortage).
+This would allow one to set an optimized strategy to improve the level of service in the long-term, including the benefits of purchasing certain equipment.

-Considering the current equipment capital and operation could not service the skips without some overflow, some trade-off has to be made in the short term to minimize this overflow.
+Considering that the current equipment capital and operation costs would not allow for the skips to be serviced without some overflow, some trade-off has to be made in the short term to minimize this overflow.
 In the longer term, implementation will require a set information flow and intuitive decision making tools.
-These would ideally take the form of more or less systematic decision rules that can be implemented in spreadsheet.
+These additional pieces of information would ideally take the form of more or less systematic decision rules that can be implemented in spreadsheet.

 Planning a sufficient and efficient service would require information about the system.
 This could be provided by a data collection campaign.
 Operating this service it will require a set information flow and monitoring strategy to adapt around uncertainties.